-Although investors should be aware past performance is not a reliable indicator of future results, here are the top and bottom ten Investment Association (IA) funds and sectors* for June 2022 in full:
+Although investors should be aware past performance is not a reliable indicator of future results, here are the top and bottom ten Investment Association (IA) funds and sectors* for June 2023:

-Past performance is not a reliable indicator of future returns.
-Figures are shown on a % total return basis, bid to bid price with net income reinvested; Source: FE Analytics, data for June 2022: 31/05/2022 to 30/06/2022.
+The value of investments can fall as well as rise.
+Investors may get back less than invested.
+Past performance is not a reliable guide to future returns.
+Figures are shown on a % total return basis, bid to bid price with net income reinvested; Source: FE Analytics, data for June 2023: 31/05/2023 to 30/06/2023.
 Onshore and retail open-ended funds only.

 *There are several thousand funds on sale in the UK.
-The Investment Association divides these into over 40 sectors, broad groupings that help investors and advisers compare funds of similar types before looking in detail at individual funds.
+The Investment Association divides these into about 45 sectors, broad groupings that help investors and advisers compare funds of similar types before looking in detail at individual funds.